skatejs/skatejs/README.md

 2. `insert` Called after the element is displayed.
 3. `remove` Called after the element is removed.

-The `ready` callback gets triggered before the element is shown.
+The `ready` callback gets triggered before the element is shown and is only ever fired once.
 Without full web-component support, we can only emulate the `ready` callback to ensure the element is hidden.
 For more information see [Preventing FOUC](#preventing-fouc).
-The lifecycle continues from the `ready` callback by showing the element and then calling the `insert` callback.
+The `insert` and `remove` callbacks are fired each time the element is attached and detached from the DOM, which can happen multiple times.